- March 29, 2018

 KNOW YOUR FILTER STANDARDS

-In Europe and in the United kingdom air filters are categorised under the EN1822-1 standard.
-While the United states implements a similar system called the Minimum Efficiency Reporting Value (MERV) rating.
+In Europe and in the United Kingdom, air filters are categorised under the EN1822-1 standard.
+While the United States implement a similar system called the Minimum Efficiency Reporting Value (MERV) rating.

 High Efficiency Particulate air (HEPA) filters and Ultra-Low Particulate air (ULPA) filters are gauged by their level of efficiency after thorough testing using an aerosol generator.
 Microscopic particles of a particular size is released in specific quantities and blown through an air filter.
 Then particles that pass through the filter are counted.
 This process is repeated numerous times per particle size until a new particle size is tested.
 Then a ratio of particles before and after the filter is calculated per size of particles.